Discover more at Lydford Gorge

 Water bowls can be found outside visitor welcome (closed).

-Dog poo bins are located at the start of the walking trails and further on the trail by the railway bridge.
+Dog waste bins are located at the start of the walking trails and further along the yellow trail by the railway bridge.

 We’ve worked with our partner Forthglade to come up with this Canine Code, which helps to make sure everyone can enjoy their day: